Vancouver, WA Wrongful Death Lawyer

 Negligent supervision – Negligent supervision refers to death caused by a lack of direct supervision.
 In many cases of negligent supervision, the deceased’s family entrusts their loved one to a nursing home, or day-care, but that individual passes away under negligent care.
 One example of negligent care, in either circumstance, is forgetting to feed the individual.

 Medical malpractice – Medical malpractice implies that a medical practitioner or other health care professional acted negligently or breached their duty in some way.
 The court cites a professional with dereliction when this occurs.
 Medical malpractice is resultant of many negligent acts, for instance workplace sanitation.
 If an individual contracts an illness and passes away as a result, this is also a case of wrongful death.
 This is a common cause of wrongful death, impacting over 200,000 individuals each year.
+Our medical malpractice attorney in Vancouver is ready to take on your family’s case and secure justice for your loved one.

 Premises liability – Premise liability involves accidents that happen on property that another individual owns.
 Common premise liability cases involve accidents in which improper property maintenance, like excess clutter and exposed wires/cabling, causes accidents (i.e. slips and falls).
 This also applies the use of private facilities, like pools.
 Failing to warn or provide adequate information on the potential danger of a facility or location also qualifies for premises liability.
 One stipulation in premises liability cases is that the injured individual must not have trespassed on the property – this is a qualifying factor.